 If you have a vitamin B-12 deficiency, taking a daily supplement that includes vitamin B-12 may help your body get the nutrients it needs.
 But study results have been mixed and questionable on whether vitamin B-12 supplements can help reduce the risk of depression.
 Because B-12 and other vitamin supplements can interact with some medications, especially in high doses, talk to your doctor before you take a vitamin supplement.

 The best way to make sure you're getting enough B-12 and other vitamins is to eat a healthy diet that includes sources of essential nutrients.
 Vitamin B-12 is plentiful in animal products such as fish, lean meat, poultry, eggs, and low-fat and fat-free milk.
 Fortified breakfast cereals also are a good source of B-12 and other B vitamins.

-Keep in mind, the role of B vitamins in depression isn't clear.
-If you have a vitamin deficiency, taking a supplement may help.
-But no supplement can replace proven depression treatments such as antidepressants and psychological counseling.
+Keep in mind, the role of B vitamins in depression isn't clear and more research is needed.
+And no supplement can replace proven depression treatments such as antidepressants and psychological counseling.

 - Lim SY, et al. Nutritional factors affecting mental health.
 Clinical Nutrition Research.
 2016;5:143.

 - Schefft C, et al. Efficacy of adding nutritional supplements in unipolar depression: A systematic review and meta-analysis.
 European Neuropsychopharmacology.
 2017;27:1090.

 - Mikkelson K, et al. The effects of vitamin B on the immune/cytokine network and their involvement in depression.
 Maturitas.
 2017;96:58.

 - Jacka FN.
 Nutrition psychiatry: Where to next?
 EBioMedicine.
 2017;17:24.